NATO: How useful is Germany's Bundeswehr? | DW | 25.02.2022

 Three more German Eurofighters jets are to be deployed to Romania to help secure NATO airspace.
 The aircraft are to be integrated into an Italian Eurofighter contingent.
 According to NATO Secretary-General Jens Stoltenberg, NATO now has more than 100 alliance fighter jets on alert.

+"We are waiting for a sign from the Ukrainian government as to where they want the helmets delivered."
+If instructed to do so, it added, the helmets could be delivered within three days.

-Meanwhile, the German government maintains the position that, as a matter of principle, it will not supply "lethal" weapons to crisis areas, though it has bent that principle in the past.
-In this specific case, however, sending weapons would not make sense in view of "Russian superiority," according to the defense committee chairwoman Marie-Agnes Strack-Zimmermann.
+The German government maintains the position that, as a matter of principle, it will not supply "lethal" weapons to crisis areas, though it has bent that principle in the past.
+In this specific case, however, sending weapons would not make sense in view of "Russian superiority," according to the defense committee chairwoman, Marie-Agnes Strack-Zimmermann.

 In recent years, Germany has mainly confined itself to supporting the Ukrainian army's medical service.
 Most recently, the German and Estonian governments jointly donated a field hospital worth more than €5 million ($5.6 million) to Ukraine.